vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/3_alternative-energy/15_Nuclear_Energy.md

 Two are isotopes of uranium: 233U and 235U; and one is plutonium: 239 Pu.
 Of these, only 235U is found in nature, so we will concentrate on this one, returning later to the other two when we talk about breeder reactors in Section 15.4.4.2.

-What makes 235U (and the other two) special is that a slow[^23] neutron- one just bumping around at a speed governed by the local temperature, and thus called a thermal neutron- can walk up to and stick[^24] to the nucleus and cause it to split into two large chunks-depicted in Figure 15.13.+++(5)+++
+What makes 235U (and the other two) special is that a slow[^23] neutronone just bumping around at a speed governed by the local temperature, and thus called a thermal neutroncan walk up to and stick[^24] to the nucleus and cause it to split into two large chunks-depicted in Figure 15.13.+++(5)+++

 [^23]: This is in contrast to a fast neutron that tends to bounce rather than stick to the